-The Politics, Philosophy, and Economics (PPE) program is an interdisciplinary major designed to give students a broad training in preparation for a career in public affairs and the legal profession.
-This program is designed for students with a strong interest in political and economic theory.
-It requires students to select a concentration of one of the three disciplines (Politics, Philosophy, or Economics) surveyed and write a directed research project (PPE 480).
+The Political Science, Philosophy, and Economics (PPE) program is an interdisciplinary major designed to give students a broad training in preparation for a career in public affairs and the legal profession.
+This program is designed for students with a strong interest in political and economic theory and requires students to select one of the three disciplines (Politics, Philosophy, or Economics) to survey and write a directed research project (PPE 480).
 Through a study of these three areas, students will develop a broader, interconnected vision of political life and will integrate the material from all three disciplines to evaluate, develop, and analyze social, political, ethical, and economic policy issues around the globe.

 A thorough understanding in political science, philosophy, and economics helps students to analyze and evaluate information quickly and thoroughly.
 Our program trains students to address social, political, ethical, and economic policy issues across the globe.
 The program aims to broadly educate students in all three areas and later allow them focus on one of the three disciplines to prepare graduates for positions in their chosen careers, whether it be international business, global nonprofits, public service, or public policy.

 This course surveys the theoretical foundations, approaches, and methodologies of political analysis, introducing students to the “science of politics” and providing a basic grounding in the social scientific study of political behavior and phenomena.
 The course equips students with the tools of inquiry (such as the description and analysis of quantitative data and the systematic use of case studies) most commonly used in the discipline of political science.

 This course is an introductory survey to the politics of the developing world, where most of humanity lives.
 We will examine some of the extraordinarily complex challenges faced by the developing world.
 Among these are poverty, environmental change and degradation, violence, population growth, the status of women and the forms and sources of misrule.